akauppi/MyZigbee/README.md

 - either run the `SETUP.EXE`
 - ..or right-click on the `.INF` file and > `Install`

 >Running `SETUP.EXE` brought up a Windows safety dialog.
+Later, it didn't.
 The author yielded; installed by the `.INF`.

-Sonoff gives 0 guidance; likely they assume one to just shoot `SETUP` with no safety concerns.
-Yeah - that's the way to save the world.
+Sonoff gives ZERO GUIDANCE; likely they assume one to just shoot `SETUP` with no safety concerns.
+Back to 1990's?

 ---